 PrintHow to make the best burger every time!

 I’ve been making burgers this way for almost 20 years and it’s hard to find a better burger anywhere!
-I’m not sure where we saw the recipe, but I do know it was from James Beard.
-I think it’s pretty close to what I read somewhere 20 years ago!
+I found this recipe in the Washington Post circa 1999 and it was from James Beard.
+I’ve been following this recipe ever since.

 - Prep Time: 10 minutes